Puma Spotlight 2019-20 Skip To Main Content

 December 2019

 Andrew Woen's app is able to recognize whether objects are recyclable or not through machine-learning image recognition with a hope to bring more awareness to what is recyclable and what is not recyclable.
-Click here to watch a video about Andrew Woen's app.
+Watch a video about Andrew Woen's app in Youtube.

 Courtney Daniel (3rd grade) and Madison Daniel (Kindergarten) made it to the podium at the Western Regional Irish Dance Championships!
 Madison placed 1st in her mini-competition (6 and under).
 Courtney placed 5th in her first major Irish Dance Championships (8 and under) dancing three rounds in front of five judges.
 She qualified for the Celtic Steps Irish Dance Elite Team and will travel to Ohio in Jan and Nationals located in Nashville this summer.